Skip to content

 tenantID: <TENANTID>

-After certificate manager has been installed, you can create a certificate using the correct annotations:
+After Certificate Manager has been installed, you can create a certificate through the right Annotations:

 cert-manager.io/cluster-issuer: letsencrypt-production